List of awards and nominations received by Ariana Grande

 In 2018, Grande released her fourth studio album, Sweetener, releasing lead single "No Tears Left to Cry".
 Grande was nominated for five awards at the 2018 MTV Video Music Awards, including Artist of the Year and Video of the Year for "No Tears Left to Cry", but ultimately won Best Pop Video for the latter song.
 In December 2018, Grande was named Billboards Woman of the Year.
 In 2019, Grande released her fifth studio album, Thank U, Next, which includes the lead single "Thank U, Next".
 Grande was nominated for two awards at the 61st Annual Grammy Awards, winning her first award for Best Pop Vocal Album for Sweetener.
 She was also nominated for Best Pop Solo Performance for Sweeteners second single, "God is a Woman".
 Grande also won the award for International Female Solo Artist at the 2019 Brit Awards.
 Grande was nominated for nine awards at the 2019 Billboard Music Awards, including Top Artist; she won two awards, for Billboard Chart Achievement and Top Female Artist.
 Grande was also nominated for 12 awards at the 2019 MTV Video Music Awards, including Video of the Year for "Thank U, Next".
 She won three awards, including Artist of the Year.
 Grande was also nominated for five Grammy awards at the 62nd Annual Grammy Awards, including Album of the Year and Best Pop Vocal Album for Thank U, Next and Record of the Year for "7 Rings".

 Grande was nominated for nine VMAs at the 2020 MTV Video Music Awards, including Video of the Year for "Rain on Me" with Lady Gaga.
 Grande would go on to win a Grammy Award at the 63rd Annual Grammy Awards for Best Pop Duo/Group Performance for "Rain on Me" with Lady Gaga, making it the first female-collaboration to win the award.
-As of 2024, Grande has so far broken a total of 40 Guinness World Records.
+As of 2026, Grande has broken a total of 41 Guinness World Records.
 At the 64th Annual Grammy Awards, Grande was nominated for three awards, for Best Pop Vocal Album for her sixth studio album, Positions, which became her fifth consecutive nomination in this category, tied for the most by any artist, and Best Pop Solo Performance for the single, "Positions", where she also tied for the most nominations in this category with four total.
 Furthermore, for her work on Doja Cat's third studio album, Planet Her, as a collaborator and songwriter on the track, "I Don't Do Drugs", she was nominated for Album of the Year for the second time.
 In 2021, Grande starred in the film Don't Look Up, directed and written by Adam McKay, playing the character Riley Bina.
 For her role in the film - as well as for her contributions to the film's song, "Just Look Up", written and performed by Grande, she has received numerous nominations, including a Critics Choice Award and a Screen Actors Guild Award.